itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 cd ..
 ```

-Checkpoint 2:
+__Checkpoint 2:_

-To make sure that llibrecell is installed or not use command :
+To make sure that Librecell is installed or not use command :
 `librecell --h`

 If terminal is showing information or help commands then librecell is installed.